ansible/ansible/README.rst

    kinds of ways to contribute to and interact with the project, including mailing list information and how to submit bug reports and code to Ansible.
-*  All code submissions are done through pull requests.
-Take care to make sure no merge commits are in the submission, and use ``git rebase`` vs ``git merge`` for this reason.
-If submitting a large code change (other than modules), it's probably a good idea to join ansible-devel and talk about what you would like to do or add first to avoid duplicate efforts.
+*  All code submissions are done through pull requests to the ``devel`` branch.
+*  Feel free to talk to us before making larger changes to avoid duplicate efforts.
 This not only helps everyone know what's going on, it also helps save time and effort if we decide some changes are needed.
 *  Users list: